Auckland68/Linear-Regression/README.md

 # Regression-Models
 This repository contains example projects using various regression techniques including simple linear, multiple linear, polynomial, lasso, ridge, elastic net using statsmodels and scikit learn models including decision tree and ensemble regressors.
+There are also neural network models using Tensorflow (Keras) and Pytorch.

 # Projects:
 * Advertising spend to predict sales